ameyweb/ameyweb.github.io/README.md

 # Amey Web
-All new desktop 5.0 version
 All new desktop 6.0 version is coming soon
+All new desktop 6.0 version is coming soon
-All new mobile 5.0 version is coming soon
+All new mobile 5.0 version is available
+All new desktop 5.0 version is available

 #What's new?
 (5.0)
 New shadow effect